AmingAndrei/violence.website/content/otherwhere.md

 Gravity within the OTHERWHERE exists in a conceptual rather than conventional form; it behaves as an ideational force, causing all matter to fall in a consistent “downward” direction, despite lacking a singular gravitational origin.
 The atmosphere in the OTHERWHERE is breathable and chemically analogous to that HERE, breathable by species HERE.
 All organisms indigenous to this dimension are classified under the _Allokaryota_ domain.

-The most consistent and stable means of entry to and exit from the OTHERWHERE is through structures known as Monoliths.

 Geography

 At the geometric and magnetic core of the OTHERWHERE lies the Luxtree, around which the rest of the dimension orbits or arranges itself.
 The surrounding landmasses form a vast, generally planar disc of suspended islands.
 While most islands are located on this plane, some can be found at altitudes significantly above or below it.